reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     }
     ```

-    Notice that the **OnDesiredPropertyChanged** event handler accepts a **desiredProperties** parameter of type **TwinCollection**.

-    Notice that if the value of the **desiredProperties** parameter contains **telemetryDelay** (a device twin desired property), the code will assign the value of the device twin property to the **telemetryDelay** variable.
-You may recall that the **SendDeviceToCloudMessagesAsync** method includes a **Task.Delay** call that uses the **telemetryDelay** variable to set the delay time between messages sent to IoT hub.

-    Notice the next block of code is used to report the current state of the device back up to Azure IoT Hub.
-This code calls the **DeviceClient.UpdateReportedPropertiesAsync** method and passes it a **TwinCollection** that contains the current state of the device properties.
-This is how the device reports back to IoT Hub that it received the device twin desired properties changed event, and has now updated its configuration accordingly.
-Note that it reports what the properties are now set to, not an echo of the desired properties.
-In the case where the reported properties sent from the device are different than the desired state that the device received, IoT Hub will maintain an accurate Device Twin that reflects the state of the device.

-    Now that the device can receive updates to the device twin desired properties from Azure IoT Hub, it also needs to be coded to configure its initial setup when the device starts up.
-To do this the device will need to load the current device twin desired properties from Azure IoT Hub, and configure itself accordingly.

 1. In the **Main** method, locate the `// INSERT Load Device Twin Properties below here` comment.

 1. To read the device twin desired properties and configure the device to match on device startup, enter following code: